 The Psychological Services Center provides mental health services to the community and training facilities for students in undergraduate, master's, and doctoral programs.
 The clinic has one-way observation rooms for individual, group, and family therapy.

-This library is part of the Curriculum Laboratory and contains books and journals related to psychology.
-Students are encouraged to use this library for research.More Facilities & Services
+This space is for student research and is part of the Curriculum Laboratory, which contains books and journals related to psychology.

 Graduate Admissions Requirements

 - Bachelor’s degree from a regionally accredited college or university

 - “B” average during undergraduate study or demonstrated potential for graduate work